scaleway/terraform-provider-scaleway/docs/resources/domain_zone.md

 ## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_domain_zone` resource is created:
+In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the zone, in the `{subdomain}.{domain}` format.